xmake-io/xmake-docs/guide/syntax_description.md

 What is the 80:20 rule?
 In short, most of the project configuration, 80% of the cases, are basic basic configurations, such as: `add_cxflags`, `add_links`, etc.
 Only less than 20% of the space needs to be extra complex to meet some special configuration needs.

-The remaining 20% of the configuration is usually more complicated. if it is directly flooded in the whole xmake.lua, the whole project configuration will be very confusing and very unreadable.
+The remaining 20% of the configuration is usually more complicated. if it is directly flooded in the whole `xmake.lua`, the whole project configuration will be very confusing and very unreadable.

-Therefore, xmake isolates 80% of simple configuration and 20% of complex configuration by describing two different configurations of domain and script domain, making the whole xmake.lua look very clear and intuitive, readable and maintainable.
+Therefore, Xmake isolates 80% of simple configuration and 20% of complex configuration by describing two different configurations of domain and script domain, making the whole `xmake.lua` look very clear and intuitive, readable and maintainable.
 Get the best.

 ### Description Scope